xoseperez/wisblock-vindriktning/README.md

 ![Detail of the IKEA Vindriktning pads](images/IMG_20221203_185911s.jpg)

 Pay special attention to not block the air vents on the enclosure with the WisBlock module.
-Use double side tape to tape it to the top side of the enclosure.
+Use double side tape to tape it to the top side of the enclosure with the environment sensor looking downwards.

 ![Taping the module](images/IMG_20221203_174322s.jpg)

 ## Building the firmware

 First step is to copy the `config.h.sample` file into `config.h` and edit it.
 At least you will have to define the credentials for the device after you have provisioned it on your LNS of choice: LORAWAN_DEVEUI, LORAWAN_APPEUI, LORAWAN_APPKEY.
 You can also change the other settings in the file to match your requirements.
-Mind the current payload size if 23 bytes, check the airtime depending on you zone and SF here: https://avbentem.github.io/airtime-calculator/ttn/eu868/23.
+Mind the current payload size is 23 bytes.
+Check the airtime depending on you zone and SF here: https://avbentem.github.io/airtime-calculator/ttn/eu868/23.

 The firmware has been prepared to be compiled using PlatformIO (https://platformio.org/), but the WisBlock RAK4631 is not yet supported by default so you will first have to add support for it manually after installing PlatformIO.
 You can follow the instructions to do so here: https://github.com/RAKWireless/WisBlock/tree/master/PlatformIO.